We are now going to transfer the holding that we created in the previous tutorial from Alice to Bob.

 In order to do that, you can leverage the fact that

 interface.
 This interface exposes the

 used to disclose / undisclose Bob’s account contract to Alice.
 In order to exercise these choices,

 you can use the Account.exerciseInterfaceByKey utility function.

-You know how to setup basic accounts, holdings and instruments.
-You also learned how to perform a simple transfer.
+You now learned how to perform a simple transfer.
 The key concepts to take away are:

 - Holdings represent the ownership of a financial instrument at a custodian.

 - Transfers change ownership of a holding.

 Ownership transfers typically happen as part of a larger financial transaction.
 The next tutorial will show you how to create such a transaction and how to settle it atomically.